 “I write a letter when I have a crush so intense that I don’t know what else to do,” is the line that sets the stage for this movie.
 Lara Jean’s secret letters to her crushes (the movie focuses on Josh, her elder sister’s now ex-boyfriend, and Peter, the hottest guy in high school) somehow gets mailed, and the plot dives into a blend of fake high-school romance, jealousy, and teenage confusion.
 The movie is one that leaves you happy in the end, so add it to your watch list right away!

 Two Weeks Notice

 Two Weeks Notice is a typical rom-com, but the performance of the actors is what makes us add it to our list.
-Lucy Kelson, played by Sandra Bullock, is a lawyer who graduated from Harvard who loves working on pro-bono cases.
+Lucy Kelson, played by Sandra Bullock, is a lawyer who graduated from Harvard and loves working on pro-bono cases.
 She chooses to get hired by George Wade (played by Hugh Grant), a billionaire real-estate developer, as a way to stop him from destroying a community project close to her heart.
-However, George drives her crazy and she submits her two weeks’ notice for resignation.
+However, George drives her crazy and she submits her two weeks notice for resignation.
 The movie follows the two weeks in which Lucy tries to find a replacement for her role, and they realize their feelings for each other.
 Sandra Bullock and Hugh Grant play their roles perfectly to the dot, as this movie takes you through laughs and tears.

 Set It Up